 CLICK HERE to view our detailed list of provided surgeries.

 Do I need to be a registered nurse?

 Yes, Registered Nurses are preferred for most nursing positions, but we do have opportunities for other licensed personnel.

 What opportunities does Mercy Ships offer for allied health professionals?

-View the table below to learn what opportunities Mercy Ships offers for Allied Health Professionals.
+We need an array of qualified medical professionals to bring hope and healing.
+View the table below to learn what opportunities Mercy Ships offers for Allied Health Professionals!

 Can a Nurse Anesthetist join as an Anesthesia Provider?